esamattis/piler/README.md

 ###  addCodeSharingTo()

-Extends Express server object with following methods.
+Extends Express server object and response objects with *share* and *exec* methods.

 - **params** Express server object
 - **returns** Express server object

-### .share()
+### server.share()

 Shares almost any given Javascript object with the browser.
 Will work for functions too, but **make sure that you will use only pure functions**.
 Scope or the context won't be same in the browser.
 Cannot handle objects with circular references.

-Variables will be added as local variables in browser and also in to a global *REALLYEXPRESS* object.

-- **params** name, object
+- **params** variable name, object
-- or **params** object
+- or **params** map of variable names and objects
-- **returns** Express server object
+- **returns** shared object

-### .exec()
+### server.exec()

-Executes the given function in every page in the browser as soon as it is loaded.
-Variable "this" in the function will be *REALLYEXPRESS*.
+Executes the given function at every page load in the browser as soon as it is loaded.
+Variables shared with server.share() can be found from the parent scope or from from the context of the function (ie. this-variable).

 - **params** function
-- **returns** Express server object

-### .scriptURL()
+### server.scriptURL()

 Executes given Javascript URL in the browser as soon as it is loaded.
+Will be executed before any other code.

 - **params** url to a .js file | array of urls

+### response.share()

+Same as server.share(), but shared object(s) will be sent to browser only with this response as inline script.

+- **params** variable name, object
+- or **params** map of variable names and objects
-- **returns** Express server object
+- **returns** shared object

-### res.exec
+### response.exec()

-Really Express also makes "exec" attribute of response objects special.
-You can set it to a function or a array of functions that will be then executed on the response page.
-Variable "this" in the the function will be *REALLYEXPRESS*.
+Same as server.exec(), but the given function will be executed only with this response as inline script.

+Function can access variables shared with response.share() from parent scope, but not the variables shared by server.share().
+Those can be accessed from the context of the function.

+- **params** function

-### Dynamic helper *bundleJavascript*
+### Dynamic helper *renderScriptTags*

-Really Express also registers an essential dynamic helper, *bundleJavascript*, for embedding all the Javascripts.
-Just include it as raw html in your layout template
+Really Express also registers an essential dynamic helper function, *renderScriptTags*, for embedding all the script-tags.
+Just include ouput of it as raw html in your layout template.

 #### Example